yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - rule
   - precept: /ˈpriː.sept/ a rule for action or behaviour, especially obtained from moral thought
     - _Theodore Roosevelt was teaching by precept and example that men owed something at all times, whether in peace or in war, for the privilege of citizenship and that the burden rested equally on rich and poor._
+- run
+  - canter: verb [ I ] If a horse canters, it moves at quite a fast but easy and comfortable speed
+    - _The riders cantered round the field a few times._
+  - gallop: verb [ I or T ] (of a horse) to run fast so that all four feet come off the ground together in each act of forward movement, or (of a person) to ride a horse that is running in this way
+    - _We galloped through the woods._
+    - _Day after day, the hunters galloped into the heart of the herd._
+  - trot: verb [ I usually + adv/prep ] If a horse or similar animal with four legs trots, it runs at its slowest speed, using short steps in which a front leg and the back leg on the opposite side move together
+    - _She was trotting along on her pony._
+    - _The dog trotted down the path to greet me._
 - shake
   - quiver: to shake slightly, often because of strong emotion.
     - _Lennie's bottom lip quivered and tears started in his eyes._